-Notes: A minimum of 24 credits in this degree program.
-Must have permission of academic adviser to register for this course.
+Notes: Must have completed Praxis II and have permission of academic adviser to register for this course.
+Master's students must have completed a minimum of 24 credits before registering for this course.

 Prerequisite(s): ED.874.528, and ED.874.542, and ED.874.870